Sam-Max/rcmltb/README.md

      - Supported Sites:
      >1337x, Piratebay, Nyaasi, Torlock, Torrent Galaxy, Zooqle, Kickass, Bitsearch, MagnetDL, Libgen, YTS, Limetorrent, TorrentFunk, Glodls, TorrentProject and YourBittorrent

-   - PRIVATE FILES
-     - `YT_COOKIES_URL`: Youtube authentication cookies.
-Check setup [Here](https://github.com/ytdl-org/youtube-dl#how-do-i-pass-cookies-to-youtube-dl).
-Use gist raw link and remove commit id from the link, so you can edit it from gists only. `Str`

 3. **Deploying on VPS Using Docker**